 The minimum payment that the City has been applying each year has not been based on any formula or criteria but simply represents what the City has determined is reasonable as a minimum payment.

-By way of comparison in the table below for the current 2012-13 financial year, the City's minimum payment for residential improved of \$729 is middle-of-the-road for the nine largest local governments by population.
-9.0% of ratepayers (rated on a Gross Rental Value basis) pay the minimum payment.
+By way of comparison in the table below for the current 2013-14 financial year, the City's minimum payment for residential improved of \$767 is middle of the road for the eight largest local governments by population.